 Formerly of Adobe Tours, Diego began taking tours throughout Mexico in the early 1980s.
 In 1990 he began construction and operation of Hotel Paraiso del Oso in the Copper Canyon where he now resides.
 Fully bilingual and bicultural, his tours are distinguished by organization combined with a flexibility and spontaneity that takes full advantage of the vibrant Mexican culture.

-DISCOVER OAXACA ITINERARY
+DISCOVER SOUTHERN MEXICAN ITINERARY

-Monday, February 6, Day 1 – Meet in Oaxaca, capital of the state with the same name.
+Tuesday, February 4, Day 1 – Meet in Oaxaca, capital of the state with the same name.
 Because flights may arrive late, we have no formal activities scheduled for today.
 Lodging during the tour is at the Posada de Chencho, a lovely guest house 20 minutes walking from the Zocálo

-Friday, February 10, Day 5 – Many artists we visit today are world renowned.
-You will see black pottery being made at San Bartolo Coyotepec; the Aguilar sisters in Ocotlán welcome you into their homes as they create colorful characters from clay; and at his San Martin Tilcajete home, Margarito Melchor demonstrates how he begins carving masterpieces using only a machete.
-The charming back-strap weavers at Santa Tomas Jalietza offer some of the finest weavings of Mexico.Since Ocotlán is also the hometown of the artist Rodolfo Morales, you will have the opportunity to visit the handsome 16th century church that his foundation renovated as well as the ex-convent that was turned into a lovely museum featuring his artwork.
+Friday, February 7, Day 4 – Many artists we visit today are world-renowned.
+You will see black pottery being made at San Bartolo Coyotepec and the Aguilar sisters in Ocotlan welcome you into their homes as they create colorful characters from clay.
+You will have time to explore the lively Ocotlan market where they sell fruits, vegetables, herbs and spices and a nice selection of woven items, blouses and dresses, and much more.Since Ocotlan is also the hometown of the artist Rodolfo Morales, you will have the opportunity to visit the handsome 16th century church that his foundation renovated as well as the ex-convent that was turned into a lovely museum featuring his artwork.
 After leaving Ocotlan market, we will visit Santo Tomas Jalieza known for the intricately patterned cotton textiles—purses, table runners, placemats, and much more all woven on backstrap looms.

-TOUR SIZE: This tour will operate with minimum of 8 people and maximum 16.
+TOUR SIZE: This tour will operate with minimum of 8 people and maximum 12.